 The rates in the pair spectrometer were evaluated as the product of the momentum phase space coverage in both arms at a few photon energies.
 The acceptance was found to be approximately 0.1%/GeV on average, decreasing toward the high energy end of the bremsstrahlung spectrum (0.15% at 6GeV, 0.1% at 9GeV and 0.08% at 12GeV).
-With this acceptance and assuming 100% detector efficiency, the expected rate in the region of the coherent bremsstrahlung peak is on the order of 100 Hz for a converter thickness of ~10-3 radiation lengths and a photon flux of ~108 photons/s.
+With this acceptance and assuming 100% detector efficiency, the expected rate in the region of the coherent bremsstrahlung peak is on the order of 100 Hz for a converter thickness of $\sim 10^{-3}$ radiation lengths and a photon flux of $\sim 10^{8}$ photons/s.

 The absolute energy scale for the pair spectrometer can be measured by accurately determining the endpoint of the bremsstrahlung spectrum.
-The endpoint of the spectrum corresponds to the CEBAF beam energy which is known to better than 1 part in 103.
+The endpoint of the spectrum corresponds to the CEBAF beam energy which is known to better than 1 part in $10^3$ .
 Measuring the endpoint of the bremsstrahlung spectrum then determines the absolute energy scale up to the resolution of the pair spectrometer.
-A resolution of about 42 MeV is expected at 12 GeV, but the endpoint energy uncertainty extracted by the fit will be much less if statistically ensured.
+A resolution of about 50 MeV is expected at 12 GeV.